NVIDIA/JAX-Toolbox/rosetta/docs/GPU_performance.md

 The flags can be set via the environment variable `XLA_FLAGS="--xla-flag1=true --xla-flag2=false"` on command line or your script.

+Please note that some of these flags are experimental.
+All combinations of flags have not been tested, yet.
+If you see any unexpected behaviors, please let us know.

 ## Flags to manage memory used in JAX/XLA